Chapter 1 : (winding road)

 “How’ve you been, Teddy?”

-“Alright, I suppose.
-Finally got a job and a flat.”
+“All right, I suppose.
+Finally got a job and a flat a few months back, so at least my grandmum doesn't have to worry about me anymore.”
 He runs a hand through his cleanly cut hair and Molly’s eyes waver, falling instead to the scene behind him.
 Dominique sits reading quietly, unaware of the wind hassling her, and Lucy stands in the distance, splashing water onto Louis’s face and Molly marvels at how much things have changed, at how much their lives have moved on without her.

 “And you?
 How’d your music career work out?”